Biography of Uhuru Kenyatta: The Fourth President of Kenya

 Sadly, his father died on August 22, 1978 whilst learning at St. Mary.

 After completing his learning at St. Mary, he attended Amherst College located at Massachusetts, United States.
 He graduated from the college in 1985 with Bachelor in Political Science and Economics.

 Before entering into politics, Uhuru worked as a bank teller at the Kenya Commercial Bank, Nairobi from 1978-1980; thereafter, in the year 1981 he founded his own first company, Wilham Kenya Ltd which dealt with exportation of horticultural products.
 In 1994, he sold his company as he wanted to concentrate in politics.

-Therefore, in the mid-1990 among other political leaders ‘fighting’ for political pluralism, Uhuru Kenyatta together with other four young Kenyans joined the ‘fight’ requesting for the freedom of forming political parties.
-Mr. Kenyatta together with his friends were in their late 20s.
-The four young Kenyans including Uhuru were Mr.Argwings Ceaser Kodhek, Mr. Peter Mboya, Mr. Alfred Gitonga and Mr. Francis Michuki.
+Along with other political leaders ‘fighting’ for political pluralism, Uhuru Kenyatta together with other four young Kenyans joined the ‘fight’ demanding for freedom of forming political parties.
+In their late twenties including Kenyatta, they were: Mr.Argwings Ceaser Kodhek, Mr. Peter Mboya, Mr. Alfred Gitonga and Mr. Francis Michuki.

-In 2005, Uhuru leading his team of KANU which teamed up with Liberal Democratic Movement (LDP) wing of NARC campaigned against the draft constitution which Kenyans were to vote for or against it.
+In 2005, Uhuru leading his team of KANU which teamed up with Liberal Democratic Movement (LDP) wing of NARC campaigned against the draft constitution which Kenyans were to vote for or against.
 The opposition prevailed.
 The LDP members had decamped from the NARC coalition as they alleged that the Memorandum of Understanding they had agreed on with Mwai Kibaki before the General Election was never fulfilled.

 Talk Africa:Live interview with President Uhuru Kenyatta

-© 2013 Benny Njuguna
+© 2013 Alianess Benny Njuguna